aosabook/500lines/functionalDB/chapter.md

 (defmacro symbol-col-to-set [coll] (set (map str coll)))
 ````

 The *:where* part of the query retains its nested vector structure.
-However, each of the terms in each of the clauses is replaced with a predicate according from Table 3.
+However, each of the terms in each of the clauses is replaced with a predicate according to Table 3.

 ````clojure
 (defmacro clause-term-expr [clause-term]